-We will investigate complaints received in person or by letter or by phone with the minimum of delay between receiving the complaint and a formal interview of the victim being carried out.
+We will investigate complaints received in writing with the minimum of delay between receiving the complaint and a formal interview of the victim being carried out.
 If the victim prefers to speak in their first language, we will follow best practice by arranging a qualified interpreter to assist in the interview.